TobleMiner/shoreline/README.md

 There is a special frontend called `statistics`.
 When enabled it serves a simple TCP based statistics API (default port 1235).
 Upon connecting to the statistics API it dumps a JSON object and closes the connection.

-This is an example json object returned by the API:
+This is an example JSON object returned by the API:

 ```
 {